Multiple myeloma: Infection

 Collateral infections are common with multiple myeloma since the disease impairs the functioning of blood components that normally resist pathogens.
 The most common infections are pneumonia, urinary tract infections, and sepsis.
 The greatest risk period for the occurrence of infection is in the initial few months after the start of new drug therapy, since many drug therapies further suppress the normal immune response.

 Infections (and "adverse events" for all diseases) are graded by a standardized scale.
 With some myeloma drug therapies, over 30% of people experience a "Grade 3" or higher infection (many people experience multiple such infections), calling for intervention at least by antibiotics.
 Of people who die within six months of their myeloma diagnosis, between 20% and 50% die from collateral infections.

 Clinical evaluation of a person's immune response is typically performed by a lab test that measures the levels of different immunoglobulins in the blood.
 There are five varieties of immunoglobulins, indicated by the suffices -A, -D, -E, -G and -M. In the aggregate, the immunoglobulin level may be elevated with the disease, but the majority of such increased antibodies are of a monoclonal variety due to the clonal plasma cell and are thus ineffective.
 Such ineffective antibodies are common of the immunoglobulin -A and -G varieties.
 When the measure of effective antibodies drops below a threshold (a condition termed hypogammaglobulinemia), supplemental immunoglobulins may be provided by periodic infusions to reduce the risk of collateral infections.

 Neurological symptoms

 Some symptoms (e.g., weakness, confusion, and fatigue) may be due to anemia or hypercalcemia.
 Headache, visual changes, and retinopathy may be the result of hyperviscosity of the blood depending on the properties of the paraprotein.
 Finally, radicular pain, loss of bowel or bladder control (due to involvement of spinal cord leading to cord compression) or carpal tunnel syndrome, and other neuropathies (due to infiltration of peripheral nerves by amyloid) may occur.
 It may give rise to paraplegia in late-presenting cases.

-When the disease is well-controlled, neurological symptoms may result from current treatments, some of which may cause peripheral neuropathy, manifesting itself as numbness or pain in the hands, feet, and lower legs.
+When the disease is well-controlled, neurological symptoms may result from current treatments, some of which may cause peripheral neuropathy, manifesting as numbness or pain in the hands, feet, and lower legs.